tranade/jhu-aiml-healthcare-lab/README.md

-# JHU AIML Healthcare Lab Website
+# JHU AI/ML Healthcare Lab Website

 A modern, responsive website for the Machine Learning, AI, and Healthcare Lab at Johns Hopkins University, led by Professor Suchi Saria.
 Built with Next.js, TypeScript, and Tailwind CSS.